What is your Tour Sauce of choice when playing?November 28, 2018 The Scoop

 Tour Sauce – the art of mimicking the pros.
 We're all guilty of it, so what do you do?
 The NCG team confess all in The Niggle

 Tour Sauce is great fun to spot, isn’t it?
 The NCG team discuss the most Tour Sauce things they get up to while on the course in this edition of The Niggle, featuring Alex Perry, Steve Carroll, James Savage, Dan Murphy, Harvey Jamison and Mark Townsend…

 Steve: What’s Tour Sauce?
-Sorry, I’m old and out of touch…
+Sorry, I’m old and out of touch.

-Alex Perry: It’s basically things you do to mimic the tour pros.
-Obviously that’s been around for years, but our friends over at No Laying Up brought the phrase Tour Sauce to the masses.
+Alex: It’s basically things you do to mimic the tour pros.
+Obviously that’s been around for years, but the guys over at No Laying Up brought the phrase Tour Sauce to the masses.

 I went through a phase in the 80s of removing the ball from the hole with a sort of hiding the putter up my left arm like Greg Norman used to do.